janosh/pymatgen-2-paper/paper/main.typ

   image("figs/active-contributors-colored.svg"),
   caption: [Active contributors to #pmg over time.],
 ) <fig:active-contributors>
+// Can potentially cut

 #figure(
   image("figs/pr_contributors_worldmap.svg"),
-  caption: [Geographic distribution of #pmg pull request contributors.], ) <fig:contributors-worldmap>
+  caption: [Geographic distribution of #pmg pull request contributors.
+Note caveats; pulled from GitHub profiles], ) <fig:contributors-worldmap>

 Future considerations include integrating Rust components for improved performance while maintaining Python's ease of use @lunnikivi_transpiling_2020. // is this fine with all maintainers?
 // JR: rust migration is probably a personal hobby horse of mine and something Shyue would reject outright...

 = Outlook and Future Developments
+*@ Janosh & Matt*

 #pmg has evolved from a specialized tool into a cornerstone of computational materials science.
 Its growth reflects the collaborative spirit of the materials informatics community and the importance of open-source software in scientific research @ong_python_2013 @jain_computational_2016.

 Future developments may include:

-+ Enhanced machine learning and AI integration @butler_machine_2018
++ Enhanced machine learning and AI support @butler_machine_2018
 + Improved multi-scale modeling support, bridging atomistic and continuum approaches // TODO add ref(s)
 + More user-friendly interfaces and visualization tools (#link("https://github.com/materialsproject/crystaltoolkit")[`crystaltoolkit`] @horton_crystal_2023 #link("https://github.com/janosh/pymatviz")[`pymatviz`] @riebesell_pymatviz_2022 #link("https://github.com/janosh/matterviz")[`matterviz`] @riebesell_matterviz_2025)
 + Performance optimizations through compiled extensions and algorithmic improvements.
 E.g. exploration of hybrid Python-Rust bindings @lunnikivi_transpiling_2020. // TODO mention moyo as a successful example of this?
+// Mention widespread benefit & accelerations
++ Docs?

 We remain committed to fostering an open, collaborative environment that drives innovation in computational materials science.

+*TODO: Elaborate*
+*Reiterate Pymatgen's place in the community*

 = Acknowledgments